lothronx/cm3035-elearning-platform/report.md

 ## 1. Introduction

-Brief overview of the project's purpose and scope.
-Key objectives:
-Develop a Django-based eLearning platform with user roles (students/teachers).
-Implement RESTful APIs, WebSocket communication, and real-time features.
-Demonstrate mastery of Django, Celery, Django Channels, authentication, and database design.

-## 2. Application Design and Implementation
+For this module assignment, I developed an e-learning platform that fulfills the requirements of the assignment.
+This project gave me the opportunity to apply advanced web development concepts in a practical context.

+I approached this project by first planning the database structure and then implementing the backend and frontend components incrementally.
+I used:

+- Django and Django REST Framework for the backend API
+- Redis and Django Channels for WebSocket functionality
+- React with Next.js for the frontend
+- JWT for authentication
+- Factory Boy and Django test framework for testing

-### 2.1 Module and database design
+## 2 Module and database design

 After analyzing the project requirements, I first designed the database models and then decided to structure my e-learning platform using a modular architecture with five distinct modules.
 This approach helped me maintain separation of concerns and made the codebase more maintainable.

-#### Modular Architecture Design
+### 2.1 Modular Architecture Design

 I organized my application into five core modules, each with a specific responsibility: